wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
-= 7.2 =
-* Added: Total visitors by country to the push pins on the overview map.
-* Added: Statistical reports can now be sent to a custom list of e-mail addresses instead of just the administrator.
-* Fixed: Additional WP_DEBUG warnings cleaned up.
-* Updated: Statistical report schedules are now listed by occurrence instead of randomly.
-* Updated: Vertical alignment of statistical report option label column now correct.
-* Updated: Various grammatical updates.

 = 7.1 =
 * There is now a manual process for adding an index to the visitor's table to protect against duplicate entries, go to Statistics->Optimization->Database.
 Newer installs of WP Statistics already have the index and the option to add it will only be present if do not have it already.